Not a Zazzler but want to be an

 search_term="black and white"

-- sort type (date created or popularity)
+- sort type (popularity, date created or a best seller option)

 - sort direction (ascending or decending)

 - page size (number of products requested)

 - page number (first, second etc page of results)

 - department id